 This video reviews the communication options associated with WOLFALERT emergency communication systems.

 Fire Safety Awareness Training (Includes Hands-on Fire Extinguisher Training)

 This course covers fundamentals of fire extinguishers, including different types and uses.
 If participants would like to experience handling an extinguisher and practice extinguishing a practice burn, please enroll in Fire Extinguisher Operations Training.

 This course is hands-on training with fire extinguishers to put out a controlled burn/fire and covers fundamentals of fire extinguishers, including different types and uses.

 Resident Advisor Training (Includes Hands-on Fire Extinguisher Training)

 This course covers Resident Advisor responsibilities with regard to fire and life safety.
-Resident Advisors become a point of contact for the Fire Marshal’s Office when responding to an emergency in a Campus Life or Greek Life residential buildings.
+Resident Advisors become a point of contact for the Fire and Life Safety’s Office when responding to an emergency in a Campus Life or Greek Life residential buildings.

 This course reviews Spill Prevention, Control, and Countermeasure (SPCC) regulations that set forth the requirements for the prevention of, preparedness for, and the response to oil discharges at certain non-transportation related facilities.

 This course reviews EPA established Universal Waste Regulations that make it easier to recycle common hazardous wastes, such as Lead-acid batteries and rechargeable batteries, Fluorescent (including compact), neon, high intensity discharge (metal halide, sodium, mercury vapor) lamps; Mercury-containing equipment such as thermostats or mercury switches; Recalled or cancelled pesticides.

 Occupational Health and Safety

 This video training demonstrates the proper techniques for installation of a compressed gas regulator onto a non-toxic compressed gas cylinder.

 This course reviews fundamentals of ladder safety and is available for any NC State personnel.

 Radiation Generating Devices Safety Training